 How to Spot a Scam

-How to Protect Yourself
+Strategies to Protect Yourself

-- If that checks out, ask for a copy of the lease terms in writing and read it carefully.
-It should spell out all rental payments, fees, and responsibilities.
+- If that checks out, ask for a copy of the lease terms in writing and read it It should spell out all rental payments, fees, and responsibilities.

-You can avoid becoming the victim of a rental listing scam altogether by working with Real Property Management Three Bridges.
-As a professional property manager, we can inform you about upcoming listings that have been verified through the proper channels.
-Contact us online or give us a call at 636-542-8852 if you’re looking for a great rental in Hazelwood.
+While scammers are definitely out there, the best way to avoid being a victim is by working with Real Property Management Three Bridges.
+As a professional property manager, we can inform you about upcoming listings verified through the proper channels.
+View our listings online if you’re looking for a great rental in Hazelwood.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.